 Rapid tech development along with historical events (particularly the fall of the Iron Curtain) increased international trade and accelerated globalization.
 New business opportunities emerged, but so did new challenges.
 Companies needed to adapt to new markets faster and find a way to efficiently localize their products and services.

 At first, localization (l10n) was handled in-house.
-But then, companies gradually started relying on third parties because: 1) handling localization on their own became too much of a burden and 2) there was no clear ownership of the process.
+But then, companies gradually started relying on third parties because: 1) handling translation and localization on their own became too much of a burden and 2) there was no clear ownership of the process.

 So, where are we today?